 CBN Exchange rate today

-US Dollar to Naira exchange rate is set as ₦380 by Central Bank of Nigeria (CBN) today, Tuesday, December 15, 2020.
+US Dollar to Naira exchange rate is set as ₦410.11 by the Central Bank of Nigeria (CBN) at this time of updating this Wednesday, August 4, 2021

 In this post, we’ll also share with you the history of CBN exchange rate of US dollar to Naira from 1972 to 2020.
 You can also use our currency converter to check the official rate in real-time.